 In other words, Hurston placed her faith in individualism over Identity Politics which she boldly stated in her opposition to the Brown v.
 Board of Education case of 1954 stating In a highly controversial 1955 letter to the Orlando Sentinel, she opposed the Supreme Court’s desegregation ruling.
 She argued that forced integration assumed all-Black schools were inherently inferior and worried that integration would strip Black communities of their autonomy and cause Black culture to fade.
 72 years later in 2026 with the fall of Racial Gerrymandering, DEI and the low-test scores of Blacks children in Democrat-run big cities that she was 100% correct.

-Why did Langston Hughes Betray Zora Neale Hurston in 1930 as She was approaching the height of her Career?
+Why did Langston Hughes (and the Harlem Renaissance movement) Betray Zora Neale Hurston in the 1930s as She was approaching the Zenith of her Career?

 {AI Overview}